QaeyxL/HandaCraftPH-/README.md

   The site lacks ARIA labels and keyboard navigation enhancements for screen readers.
 - **Mobile responsiveness may vary**
   While designed to be responsive, some layouts may break on smaller screens.
+- **EasyPost API**
+  Given the limitations for the testing version, the API will only work if either the buyer or seller is from the United States of America.
+A flat rate of Php 100 is set for locations based in the Philippines.